Creating a Professional Email Signature

 - Copy one of the logo url's below and paste into the "Paste an image URL here:" textbox.

 Images and Graphics

-It is best not to use social media icons, images, or graphics in your email signature.
-Due to standard privacy settings, most email clients store images as attachments rather than displaying them.
+⊘ Images and graphics, other than the Hawkeye or RedTails logo, are not recommended to be used in your signature.
+Due to standard privacy settings, most email clients store images as attachments rather than displaying them in your signature.
 Others may distort or exclude the image or graphic altogether.
-Images may look nice in your email signature, but will add to the size of your email and may make loading your email slow and difficult for some.
+Images may look nice in the email signature you create but will add to the size of your email and may make loading your email slow and difficult for some.